(Approved by the chairs of the Use of University Facilities Committees by authority of Executive Order No. 1 and Chapter 478-136 WAC)

 The applicant or host organization must purchase, provide, serve, and/or sell the alcohol.
 University policy precludes program participants from providing their own alcoholic beverages.

-University meetings or other functions may include alcoholic beverages in any room, hall, or area of the University with approval of the appropriate facility scheduler or building manager, the appropriate license or permit from the Washington State Liquor Control Board, or through a caterer with a Caterers Business License with Liquor Endorsement.
+University meetings or other functions may include alcoholic beverages in any room, hall, or area of the University with approval of the appropriate facility scheduler or building manager, the appropriate license or permit from the Washington State Liquor and Cannabis Board, or through a caterer with a Caterers Business License with Liquor Endorsement.
 Persons under 21 years of age may attend the function if there are effective safeguards to prevent the consumption of alcoholic beverages by minors.
 Safeguards can include entry control to admit only invited members and guests, parental control, identification of minors by the applicant or host organization, and/or supervision at the service or sales bar by the applicant or host organization.

 All applicants must be at least 21 years of age and be associated with the University in one of the following ways: